Visit Podiatry Institute of the South

 Atherosclerosis is the most common cause of PAD.
 Atherosclerosis develops as fatty plaque builds up on the inside of your arteries, making them hard and narrow.
 This reduces your circulation and deprives your muscles and other tissue of oxygen and other essential nutrients.

 Your risk of PAD increases if you lead a sedentary lifestyle, are overweight, or if you smoke.
-Conditions like diabetes, high cholesterol, and high blood pressure can also increase your chances of developing PAD.
+Conditions like diabetes, high cholesterol, and high blood pressure also increase your chances of developing PAD.

 How is PAD diagnosed?

-They might also use ultrasound, including Doppler imaging, to examine your arteries and monitor the movement of blood.
+We might also use ultrasound, including Doppler imaging, to examine your arteries and monitor the movement of blood.
 MRIs and CT scans can also provide valuable information about your arteries and the other tissues in your legs, abdomen, and arms.

 How is PAD treated?